Error stripe and status indicator

-Error stripe and Status Indicator visualize the results of the design-time code inspection in the current file and navigate between code issues.
-Also, the error stripe displays special marks for other features, for example when you highlight usages in the current file.
+Error stripe and status indicator visualize the results of the design-time code inspection in the current file and help navigate between code issues.
+Also, the error stripe displays special marks for other features, such as bookmarks or highlighted usages.

 Code issues found by JetBrains Rider's design-time inspection.